perladvent/perldotcom/content/article/_pub_2002_07_16_mod_perl.md

 {
-   "categories" : "web",
-   "tags" : [
-      "mod-perl-benchmarking-test"
-   ],
-   "image" : null,
    "authors" : [
       "stas-bekman"
    ],
-   "draft" : null,
    "slug" : "/pub/2002/07/16/mod_perl.html",
-   "date" : "2002-07-16T00:00:00-08:00",
    "title" : "Improving mod_perl Sites' Performance: Part 3",
-   "thumbnail" : null,
    "description" : " In this article we will continue the topic started in the previous article.
 This time we talk about tools that help us with code profiling and memory usage measuring.
-Code Profiling Techniques The profiling process helps you to determine..."
+Code Profiling Techniques The profiling process helps you to determine...", "thumbnail" : null,
+   "draft" : null,
+   "image" : null,
+   "categories" : "web",
+   "tags" : [
+      "mod-perl-benchmarking-test"
+   ],
+   "date" : "2002-07-16T00:00:00-08:00"
 }